gaurav-321/Object-Detection-and-Tracking-Puzzle/README.md

 cv2.destroyAllWindows()
 ```

-## Configuration
+## 🔧 Configuration
 The program uses a trackbar to dynamically adjust the sensitivity threshold for object detection.
 The default value can be set in the `main.py` file.

-## Tests
+## 🧪 Tests
-No tests are currently available for this project.
-However, you can manually test the functionality by running the script with different images and adjusting the sensitivity threshold.
+No automated tests are available for this project at this time.
+Manual testing is recommended by running the script with different images and adjusting the sensitivity threshold as needed.

-## Project Structure
+## 📁 Project Structure
 ```
 Object-Detection-and-Tracking-Puzzle/
 ├── main.py
 └── README.md
 ```

-## Contributing
+## 👥 Contributing
 Contributions to Object-Detection-and-Tracking-Puzzle are welcome!
 Please follow these guidelines:

 1. Fork the repository.